 Veronica

-Thanks so much for listening to our conversation with Paul Hubley, the new CEO of Geoscience Canada, where we talked about his career, life advice and how we can start to create a more accurate perception of geoscience in society.
-We talked about how earth science is vital to wrestling with the big issues of our time, like climate change and environmental damage, and the importance of relationship building, storytelling and listening in addressing these issues as well.
+Thanks so much for listening to our conversation with Paul Hubley, the new CEO of Geoscientists Canada, where we talked about his career, life advice and how we can start to create a more accurate perception of geoscience in society.
+We talked about how Earth Science is vital to wrestling with the big issues of our time, like climate change and environmental damage, and the importance of relationship building, storytelling and listening in addressing these issues as well.

 I’m Veronica Klassen, science communicator and geology enthusiast.
 As a reminder, please note that the opinions and views expressed by our guests are their own and do not necessarily reflect the official policy or position of the APGO Education Foundation.
 If you want to learn more, visit us at GeoscienceINFO.com, where you can find our GeoHikes, podcast transcripts, and additional resources.
 You can also follow us on Instagram, Facebook and TikTok at GeoscienceINFO or on LinkedIn and Facebook at APGO Education Foundation.